 Whether you want to buy or rent you need to determine how much of your money you want to spend on housing.
-In most cases it can’t be $0 and obviously cannot be unlimited either.
-Where you live will determine the low end of what you can spend.
-If the absolute minimal living conditions that you can tolerate rents for $1,000 a month then you now have your figure for the low end.
-To get the high end you should make a budget to track income and expenses.
 The more money spent on housing will subtract from retirement savings, food, travel, entertainment, and more.
 There is no correct budget that is right for everyone.
 You must determine your priorities when making the budget.
 Once you have an ideal amount to spend on housing you are halfway there.

 Why total house payment can exceed rent, but still be Cheaper

 Now if you decide to buy a house the total mortgage payment plus property taxes, insurance, and maintenance can actually be higher than than comparable rentals.
 This is because if the home is lived in long enough and the majority of it has been paid off, then you now have an asset that can be sold to offset the higher amount spent while living there.
 Conversely, If you were to rent you could invest the money you saved each month with the lower rental rate by not buying.
 So in the end if you buy a house you get some home equity, if you rent you have larger investment assets.

 Before you buy a house, understand that if you sacrifice other investments completely that you are non diversified.
 Having all or the majority of your wealth in a home can work out just fine under ideal conditions, but if housing lags stocks and bonds in the future, it could turn out to be an unwise decision financially.

 Therefore, beyond just making a budget for how much you can afford to spend on housing it is important to consider how many you would like to contribute to retirement savings.

 Homes are the least liquid Asset